-DWR Bulletin 118 (rev. 2/27/2004) notes that the Rinconada Fault zone forms a leaky barrier that restricts flow from the Atascadero portion of the basin to the main part of the Paso Robles Bbasin.
-Bulletin 118 describes the water-bearing formations of the subbasin to include the saturated basin sediments consisting of Holocene-age alluvium found in river gravels throughout the basin, and the Pleistocene-age Paso Robles Formation.
+DWR Bulletin 118 (rev. 2/27/2004) notes that the Rinconada Fault zone forms a leaky barrier that restricts flow from the Atascadero portion of the basin to the main part of the Paso Robles Basin.
+DWR Bulletin 18 (1958) defines and delineates the basin by the contact of Paso Robles Formation sediments with older, relatively impermeable geologic units, including Tertiary-age consolidated sedimentary beds, Cretaceous-age metamorphic rocks, and granitic rock.
+The water-bearing formations of the basin includes the saturated basin sediments consisting of Holocene-age alluvium found in river gravels throughout the basin, and the Pleistocene-age Paso Robles Formation.
 The alluvial deposits along the Salinas River overlie the Paso Robles Formation and are not affected by the fault, so groundwater flow in the alluvium (underflow) between the Atascadero Basin and the remainder of the Paso Robles Basin is not impeded.

-Water users in the Paso Robles Groundwater Basin and the Atascadero Basin have, prior to development of the Nacimiento Water Project, relied exclusively on groundwater.
+Water users in the Paso Robles Basin and the Atascadero Basin have, prior to development of the Nacimiento Water Project, relied exclusively on groundwater.
 The property owners overlying the Atascadero Basin, in collaboration with the Templeton Community Services District, City of Atascadero, and Atascadero Mutual Water Company (collectively Basin Stakeholders), are working together to develop a Groundwater Sustainability Agency that will develop and implement a Groundwater Sustainability Plan for the Atascadero Basin in compliance with the new Sustainable Groundwater Management Act.
 The Basin Stakeholders are looking to sustainably manage the groundwater resources of the Atascadero Basin in a coordinated and cooperative manner with groundwater management activities in the greater Paso Robles Basin.
 The proposed Atascadero Basin Boundary modification will support the Basin Stakeholder's efforts to sustainably manage groundwater.